The Pied Piper (1942 film): Plot

 In June 1940, Howard goes to France, near the border with Switzerland, to sulk after his offer to serve in the Second World War is turned down by every government department in London because he is too old.
-(It is later revealed that his son, an RAF pilot, was shot down and killed two months earlier.)
-When Germany invades France, he is determined to go home.
+(It is later revealed that his son, a Royal Air Force pilot, was shot down and killed two months earlier.)
+When Germany invades France, he is determined to go home to do his bit.
 Mrs. Cavanaugh decides to accompany her husband, a League of Nations official, to his post in Geneva, but fearing that the Germans will invade Switzerland next, she asks Howard to take her two young children, Ronnie and Sheila, to her sister in Plymouth.
 Howard reluctantly agrees, as he does not like children, especially Ronnie, who annoys him by contradicting his claim that Rochester is an American state.

 They take the train from St. Claude, but have to debark at Joigny.
-When they board a bus to Chartres, Ronnie (without Howard's knowledge) brings along the French girl Rose (at her aunt's request) to take to her father in London, much to Howard's annoyance.
-As they near Chartres, German airplanes attack the stream of refugees on the road.
+No more trains are running north, as the Germans have broken through the Allied lines.
+When they board a bus to Chartres, Ronnie, without Howard's knowledge, brings along the French girl Rose (at her aunt's request) to take to her father in London, much to Howard's annoyance.
+As they near Chartres, German airplanes attack the stream of refugees on the road, killing many.
 They start walking.
 When they stop for the night, Howard discovers they have acquired a young boy named Pierre.
-He was a fellow bus passenger, but his parents were killed in the aerial attack.
+He was a fellow bus passenger, and his parents are among the dead.